Step 1: Introduction to Gemology

 Examine the sharpness of the facet edges.
 Due to diamond’s hardness, they have the sharpest edges.
 This clue helps identify them.
 The edges of harder colored stones, such as rubies and sapphires, and cubic zirconia come in a close second.
 Softer gems (below a nine in hardness) usually have slightly rounded facet edges.
 Once in a while, you’ll encounter a custom-cut gem with exceptionally sharp edges in a material of only 7 or 8 hardness.
-Although you may be unable to appreciate all the subtle decisions made cutting a gem like this, you can spot the workmanship by the polish, meets, and facet edges.
+Although you may be unable to appreciate all the subtle decisions made cutting a gem like this, you can spot expert-quality work by the polish, meets, and facet edges.

 Next, turn the gem upside down and look at the culet.
 Sometimes, gems carried together in paper wrappers suffer chips on the culet.
 This is called paper damage.
 Again, if invisible without magnification, this won’t impact the gem’s beauty significantly.

 I hope you see how lapidary quality affects a gem.
 While a minor imperfection or two is acceptable, lots of sloppy work diminishes a gem’s beauty, even if the individual instances are invisible to the naked eye.
 If you’re a novice gemologist, using a 10X loupe gives you your first chance to appreciate this.